 What’s the solution?
 Get a couple shower caps to keep the dirt from making its way from your shoes to your clothes!
 Shower caps are super cheap when bought in bulk online, and you can even reuse them from trip to trip!

-This can be a great way to keep your cash in a discreet place, especially if you are worried about pick-pockets.
+Keeping your cash in a discreet place is especially important if you are worried about pick-pockets.
 Your money will be hiding in plain sight in your empty chapstick bottle!
 As a bonus, it is a really easy way to keep all your cash in one place in your pocket or purse.
 Your bills won’t be floating around and be tough to find when you need them most.

 Here are some instructions on building this from manmadediy (see article for pictures):